 With 272 acres of green rolling hills and meadows, Vista View offers a wide range of activities.
 Our eight shelters offer plenty of room for family picnicking.
 Other amenities include two playgrounds, basketball courts, an equestrian corral, an airstrip for electric radio-controlled planes and glider pilots, fishing docks, and an area for primitive group camping.

 In addition, outdoor enthusiasts have been attracted to the park for its athletic challenges.
 The hills and fitness trail have become a training ground for many sporting activities.
+(Skateboarding is not allowed.)

 Large group gatherings of 250 or more persons require prior Park approval and issuance of a Park Permit to address such items as reserving space for the group, traffic control, trash removal/cleanup deposit, etc.